 What I have recently come to understand is that it is all about the journey.

 Of course my childhood has framed who I am today.
-True happiness and wellness is actually found in really living in the journey.
+And yet true happiness and wellness is actually found in really living in the journey.
 Taking each moment in, not getting caught up in our to do lists, or the corner office.
 So if I was to be true and tell you where my wellness journey started, it wasn’t my childhood, my 20’s or even my 30’s.
 It was shortly after my 41st birthday.

 As I got older one thing that came was an acceptance of change, but not always in a good way.
 Instead of “accepting things we can not change”, I actually accepted things I was not prepared to change.
 Inevitably that meant I end up having to accept the consequences, both good and bad.
 I’m sure you know what I mean, those things we push off or stop because it was “too hard”, “too complicated” or quite frankly we were too lazy.

 Just after my birthday I found myself tired, and when I say tired I mean every moment of every day.
 I could sleep all day and wake up, well… exhausted.
 I made jokes to about being over the hill, no longer being in my 20s or 30s.
 In fact when I shared my feeling many people shared in that joke with me.
 But then it got worse.
-After months, I finally decided maybe I needed a check up, so off to the doctor I went.
+After months, I finally decided maybe I needed a check-up, so off to the doctor I went.

 A few weeks later I got the results… I was normal.